 - User 4 was not included because Step A and Step B were skipped

 Some of the following tips were already mentioned in this guide, but I just wanted to remind you about them quickly.

 - If you go too far with the report and want to start from scratch quickly, click Start over in the top-right corner of the Explorations

 - Want to undo one change?
 Use the undo button (arrow back) in the top-right corner of the Explorations.
 Undid too much?
 Click the redo button (arrow forward).

 - By default, your Exploration reports are visible only to you.
 If you want to share the report (with Read-only permissions), click the Share icon in the top-right corner.
 Then other users who have access to the property will be able to see it as well (but not edit it) in the list of Explorations.
 If you want to change a report (created by someone else), you will have to duplicate the report first.

 - A green shield in the top-right corner means that no sampling was applied to the report.
 If the shield is yellow, then sampling has kicked in.

-- Don’t forget to do the right click on the actual report to see what kind of options are available.
+- Don’t forget to right-click on the actual report to see what kinds of options are available.